-Any time mobile food services are needed for federal wildland fire incidents in the western United States, the Federal Wildland Fire Agencies are obligated to order services from the National Mobile Food Services Unit (MFSU) Contractors any time 1.) the number of people to be fed is at or above 150 persons per meal and 2.) the headcount is estimated to remain at those numbers, or greater, for at least seventy-two (72) hours from when the headcount first reaches 150 per meal, provided that the Contractors can reasonably meet the incident's needs and required time frames.
+Any time mobile food services are needed for federal wildland fire incidents in the western United States, the Federal Wildland Fire Agencies are obligated to order services from the National Mobile Food Services Unit (MFSU) Contractors when:

+- The number of people to be fed is at or above 150 persons per meal until 06/30/2025. - Starting 7/01/2025 the number will increase to 200 or more people to fed.
+All other requirements remain the same. - The headcount is estimated to remain at those numbers, or greater, for at least seventy-two (72) hours from when the headcount first reaches the required count per meal, provided that the contractors can reasonably meet the incident's needs and required time frames.
 Per the contract, the first meal served will be dinner.

 Allow a minimum of 24 hours from time an order is placed to NICC to the time of the first meal.
 MFSU Contractors will be given the opportunity to provide three meals per day unless other arrangements are mutually agreed to with the incident Food Unit Leader (FDUL) or the needs of the incident require different meal options such as Meals Ready to Eat (MRE).